act-now-coalition/covid-data-model/api/docs/docs/data-definitions.md

 ### Beds With Covid Patients Ratio

   Ratio of staffed hospital beds that are currently in use by COVID patients.
 For counties, this is calculated using HSA-level data for the corresponding area.
+For more on HSAs, see https://apidocs.covidactnow.org/data-definitions/#health-service-areas

 **Where to access**
 * CSV column names: ``metrics.bedsWithCovidPatientsRatio``